-In this blog post for Software Testing Tutorial, we will learn about What is Product Testing, the Types of Product Testings approaches, and some examples.
+In this blog post for Software Testing Tutorial, we will learn What product testing is, the Types of Product testing approaches, and some examples.

 What is Product Testing?

-Product testing is a broad term used for evaluating a product or service as it relates to its intended purpose and audience, typically using scientific methods.
+Product testing is a broad term for evaluating a product or service related to its intended purpose and audience, typically using scientific methods.

 Product Testing Methods are techniques used in software testing to evaluate the quality of a feature or function of an application under test.
-These testings are performed after the software development stage which validates whether the software or an application developed meets the product requirements.
+These tests are performed after the software development stage, validating whether the software or an application meets the product requirements.

 Types of Product Testing Approaches:

-To Perform product testing we have mainly followed two approaches, even though they have followed the same methodologies but still, they have so many differences.
+To perform product testing, we have mainly followed two approaches; although they have the same methodologies, they still have many differences.
 Here are the two approaches for product testing:

 - In-Home Usage Test (IHUT)